roclar/roclar.github.io/_posts/2015-11-12-USENIX-LISA-2015-day-two.md

  - Consul for

 ## The Consilience Of Networking and Computing ##
-4:00 pm-4:45 pm
-Invited Talk
-Dinesh G Dutt, Chief Scientist, Cumulus Networks
+4:00 pm-4:45 pm, Invited Talk, Dinesh G Dutt, Chief Scientist, Cumulus Networks
 @ddcumulus

 A while ago, networking and compute diverged causing us to need to solve problems twice.